-Products Named In Flowchart 2 - Pain
+Products Named in Flowchart 2 - Pain

 Drug Paracetamol Indication for use Relief of mild pain Strength 500mg tablets/capsules/caplets Dose ONE or TWO tablets up to FOUR times a day.
 If body weight is <50kgs give 1 tablet up to four times a day.
 Maximum dose in 24 hours 8 tablets (4g) in divided doses (Maximum of 2 tablets (1g) in any 4 hours).
 If body weight is <50kgs give maximum of 4 tablets (4g) in divided doses (Maximum of 1 tablet (500mg) in any 4 hours.
-Maximum duration of treatment as homely remedy Up to 48 hours then seek advice of GP or HCP PARACETAMOL TABLETS BP 500 mg Becting From North Cautions Do not administer with other paracetamol containing products (check all current medication taken).
-Not suitable if history of severe liver disease or alcohol abuse. § 32 Additional information Many medicines also contain paracetamol.
+Maximum duration of treatment as homely remedy Up to 48 hours then seek advice of GP or HCP EAN TO Smallers PARACETAMOL TABLETS BP 500 mg TABLETS BP 500 mg Cautions Do not administer with other paracetamol containing products (check all current medication taken).
+Not suitable if history of severe liver disease or alcohol abuse.
+32 Taken Additional information Many medicines also contain paracetamol.
 Check current medication records and if in doubt check with Pharmacist.
-Additional resources BNF chapter 4.6, Patient leaflet: Paracetamol 500mg Tablets (POM) - Summary of Product Characteristics (SmPC) - (emc) (medicines.org.uk)
+Additional resources BNF chapter 4, Patient leaflet: Paracetamol 500mg Tablets - Summary of Product Characteristics (SmPC) - (emc)

 Drug Paracetamol suspension Indication for use Relief of mild pain Strength 250mg/5ml suspension Dose TWO TO FOUR 5ml spoonfuls (20ml) up to FOUR times a day.
 If body weight is <50kgs give ONE TO TWO 5ml spoonfuls up to four times a day.
-Maximum dose in 24 80ml (4g) in divided doses hours (Maximum of 20ml (1g) in any 4 hours) If body weight is <50kgs give maximum of 40ml (2g) in divided doses (Maximum of 10ml (500mg) in any 4 NEWERO hours) Paracetamol Maximum duration Up to 48 hours then seek advice of GP or HCP Suspension 250 mg/5 ml to Oklam ser 5 has and hinds of treatment as homely remedy W Cautions Do not administer with other paracetamol containing products (check all current medication taken).
-Not suitable if history of severe liver disease or alcohol 200ml abuse.
+Maximum dose in 24 80ml (4g) in divided doses hours (Maximum of 20ml (1g) in any 4 hours) If body weight is <50kgs give maximum of 40ml (2g) in divided doses (Maximum of 10ml (500mg) in any 4 MANUELO hours) Paracetamol Maximum duration Up to 48 hours then seek advice of GP or HCP Suspension 250 mg/5 ml to Othern sort 5 transport blades of treatment as A CONTRACTOR OF THE PARTY OF TH homely remedy - Company Cautions Do not administer with other paracetamol containing products (check all current medication taken).
+Not suitable if history of severe liver disease or alcohol Tocus abuse.
 Additional Many medicines also contain paracetamol.
 Check current information medication records and if in doubt check with Pharmacist Sugar free is also available for patients with diabetes.
-Additional resources BNF chapter 4.6, Patient leaflet: Paracetamol 250mg/5ml Oral Suspension - Summary of Product Characteristics (SmPC) - (emc) (medicines.org.uk)
+Additional resources BNF chapter 4, Patient leaflet: Paracetamol 250mg/5ml Oral Suspension - Summary of Product Characteristics (SmPC) - (emc) (medicines.org.uk)